InternetHealthReport/gsoc/README.md

 # IHR / Google Summer of Code (GSoC)

+#### Notice
+**We discourage the use of AI tools in communications and contributions.** The goal of GSoC is for you to learn and improve your skills, not just to finish your project at any cost.
+However, if you do use any AI or LLMs, you must disclose their use in your PRs and/or conversations with your mentor.
+Additionally, you must fully understand and be able to explain any AI-generated code you submit. **Any undisclosed use of AI** or Large Language Models, or inability to explain AI-generated contributions, **will be grounds for instant disqualification**.

 ## Contributors (student/developers)
 All students and developers are welcome to participate in the Summer of Code program with IHR.
 To get started with IHR please read: